hapax/hapax.github.io/assets/simple-physics.md

 shelter, $v^2/u'$.
 If it's very windy, it may be better to walk!

-(c) If you feel like doing some trigonometry, determine how many raindrops you encounter for arbitrary horizontal velocity $u$.
+(c) If you like trigonometry, determine how many raindrops you encounter for arbitrary horizontal velocity $u$.
+If you *really* like trig, do it for box people!

 ---